wechain/iraquitan-dotfiles/README.md

 * Preferred latest OSX
 * Git

+## What you get
+* Homebrew
+* tmux
+* oh-my-zsh
+* base-16 terminal colors
+* Some terminal aliases and functions in oh-my-zsh/custom/my-aliases.zsh
+* You can edit what you want to install in pre-install.sh
+* You can edit my_motd.sh to customize your message of the day

 ## Quick start
-* Clone the repo: `git clone https://gitlab.com/iraquitan/my-dotfiles.git`.
+* Clone the repo: `git clone https://github.com/iraquitan/iraquitan-dotfiles.git`.
 * In the terminal, change the directory to the cloned repo.
 * To setup the environment, run the following code on terminal: `./install`.
 * Now you will have a synced dotfiles configured.